seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 How poor Andromache shrills her dolours forth!
 Behold, distraction, frenzy and amazement,
 Like witless antics, one another meet,
 And all cry, Hector!
-Hector’s dead!
+Hector's dead!
 O Hector!

 **TROILUS**
 Away! away!